microsoft/BuildXL/Documentation/Wiki/Frontends/js-misc-options.md

 The order in which timeouts are applied to projects matters.
 If a project is selected multiple times, the last selection will be the one that takes effect.

 Make sure `timeout` and `warningTimeout` are correctly formatted string.
 Invalid format will cause build failure.
 The argument allows an expression that represents a time duration, like `3s`, `500ms`, `30m`, `1.5h`.
 The allowed suffixes are `ms`, `s`, `m`, `h`, and no suffix is interpreted as an amount in milliseconds.
 In addition, If not provided, the error and warning timeouts will be set to their default values.

+### warningRegex: string
+Regex that would be used to extract warnings from the output.

+### errorRegex: string
+Regex that would be used to extract errors from the output.